helrond/songs/_posts/2024-08-11-how_do_you_show_your_weakness.md

 <div class="chorus">
     Let me invite you in, come on and take everything<br/>
-    I want to keep nothing to myself<br/>
+    There is nothing I want to keep myself<br/>
     Let me speak honestly, I depend on what I cannot see<br/>
-    You do the same for yourself
+    Can you do the same yourself
 </div>

 Where do you hold your weakness